WladimirSidorenko/SentiLex/README.md

 ## Building

-For generating a sentiment lexcion from pre-trained neural word embeddings, you first need to compile the C++ code by running the following commands:
+For generating a sentiment lexcion from pre-trained word embeddings, you first need to compile the C++ code by running the following commands (please note that the build requires the [Armadillo library](http://arma.sourceforge.net/) to be installed):

 ```shell
 cd build/